 G-Tower is a large hotel and office building opposite the Linc and next to Ampang Park LRT station.

-In the basement, you can find the Food Hive, a small food court with around seven stalls.
-This food court is generally a bit quieter than the others on this list.
-Again it is frequently visited by employees on their lunch break so it does get busy at around 12:00 pm.
+In the basement of the Kuala Lumpur G-Tower, you can find the Food Hive, a small food court with around seven stalls.
+This food court is generally a bit quieter than the others on this list of cheao restaurants in Kuala Lumpur.
+Again it is frequently visited by employees on their lunch break so it does get busy at around 12:00 PM.

 The Food Hive can be tricky to find as it as its own separate entrance to the right of the main building doors.
 Follow the stairs to the lower level and you won’t miss it.

-This food court is a great option for a quick lunch if you’re in the area.
+This food court is a great option for a quick lunch if you’re in this part of Kuala Lumpur.
 Don’t miss out on the delicious sweet and sour dishes.

 Address: Kuala Lumpur City Center LG-07 & 08, Lower Ground Floor, GTower, 199, Jalan Tun Razak, Kuala Lumpur, Kuala Lumpur, 50450 Kuala Lumpur, Federal Territory of Kuala Lumpur, Malaysia

-The Intermark is another shopping mall very close to the Petronas Towers and KLCC.
+The Intermark is another shopping mall with a decent selection of restaurants and a food court located very close to the Petronas Towers and KLCC.

 There are Japanese, Korean, Western, Malaysian and Chinese options in this food court.
 It’s separated into both halal and non-halal cuisine which means there is something for everyone.